JakeLee13/QAMO-4651-Principles-of-Econometrics/README.md

  - Qualitative Explanatory Variables
  - Specification Issues
  - Heteroskedasticity
+ - Consistency of an estimator
+ - and more

 See Each Problem Set above by selecting each respective folder including data and a jupyter notebook